 I tell stories.

 One of my favorite ways to spend an hour or a day is behind my camera, filming birds, animals, and insects.
-I share those stories on my blog, Tales from a West Michigan Wood, and in my children’s books.
+I share those stories on my blog, Tales from a West Michigan Wood.

 I’ve been privileged to observe and film nests of Pileated Woodpeckers, Red-bellied Woodpeckers, Mourning Doves, and Baltimore Orioles, from nest construction to the little ones’ fledges.